bwunnie/setcolors/README.md

 # setcolors

-A self-managing script that uses pywal to generate color schemes from images and applies them to Ubuntu GNOME.
+Script for changing color schemas from images and applying them to Ubuntu GNOME.

 ## Usage
 ```bash